PHOENIXCONTACT/MORYX-Framework/Documentation/Platform/Bindings.md

 ````

 ### IndexResolver
 The [index resolver](@ref Marvin.Bindings.IndexResolver) can extract values from collections and dictionaries.
 Given an index like `"Thomas"` or `10` it tries to interpret those values either as indexes in `IList` or as the key in a dictionary.
 Because the index resolver expects a collection as `source` object it usually needs to be preceded by another resolver that resolves the collection itself.
 This is done be the `BindingResolverFactory` that uses a Regex to combine a `ReflectionResolver` with an `IndexResolver` when it finds a string like `Collection[index]`.
+It also supports the `Update`-method to set values.

 Using it stand-alone looks like this: